Leyner-Andres-Bejarano-Palacios/kafka-interview-preparation/README.md

 server, there may have been a later commit that was already successful.
 Imagine that we sent a request to commit offset 2000.

+A simple pattern to get commit order right for asynchronous retries is to use a monotonically increasing sequence number.
+Increase the sequence number every time you commit and add the sequence number at the time of the commit to the commitAsync callback.
+When you’re getting ready to send a retry, check if the commit sequence number the callback got is equal to the instance variable;

+if it is, there was no newer commit and it is safe to retry.
+If the instance sequence number is higher, don’t retry because a newer commit was already sent.

 </details>

 <details><summary><b>Source</b></summary>